Load Factor Calculator

 Frequently Asked Questions

-What is 'load factor' in electrical systems?
+What is load factor in electrical systems?

-Why is a high load factor desirable for businesses and utilities?
+Why is a high load factor desirable?

-What are 'demand charges' and how do they relate to load factor?
+What are demand charges and how do they relate to load factor?

-How can I improve my electrical system's load factor?
+How can I improve my load factor?